cjsantos-github/FCB/README.md

 Use it at your own risk, it works for me on my environment, highly recommended to test it before using it in production.

-**Reloading the firewalld might cause statfull connections to be drop, so be aware.**
+**Reloading the firewalld might cause statefull connections to be drop, so be aware.**

 Needs to run as root, in order to be able to create IPSets and add them to the DROP zone.